-Due to technical problems in collecting course information from medical schools and related programs, utilization data are not supplied by the Division of Health Affairs at East Carolina University and the University of North Carolina at Chapel Hill, UNC Hospitals at Chapel Hill, or the North Carolina State University College of Veterinary Medicine.
+Due to technical problems in collecting course information from medical schools and related programs, utilization data are not supplied by the Division of Health Affairs at ECU and UNC-Chapel Hill, UNC Hospitals at Chapel Hill, or the NC State University School of Veterinary Medicine.
 Therefore, they are excluded from most of the utilization tables.
-Separate enrollment figures are provided for these divisions, however, and Table 2 includes utilization data for the Veterinary College and the two Divisions of Health Affairs (although these data are excluded from all totals).
+Separate enrollment figures are provided for these divisions, however, and Table 2 includes utilization data for the Veterinary School and the two Divisions of Health Affairs (although these data are excluded from all totals).